sheishistoric/theatre-blog/_posts/2019-05-03-among-the-dead.md

 ---
 layout: post
 title: "Among the Dead"
-categories:
+categories: [Hansol Jung, Theatre Exile]
-- Hansol Jung
-- Theatre Exile
 ---

 I only learned about the comfort women of WWII earlier this year, which I think was helpful in preparing for what this story was.